ishine/SpectralResonance/README.md

 # CSound
 * has alot of algorithms for making sounds

+# Aquila
+* has some useful stuff in it

 # Qm-DSP
 * Has all these algorithms we can try to use